-WORK DAYS: Each member agrees to participate in 4 full days of club-approved work details between Jan-Aug.
-Lease manager will offer several choices of dates for Co-Op work parties.
+WORK DAYS: Each member agrees to participate in 4 full days of club-approved work details between Feb-Aug.
+Lease manager will offer several choices of dates for group work parties.
 You can participate in-person or pay for day labor to work in your place.

 LAWS & SAFETY: Abide by applicable hunting laws.
 Report a game violation immediately to the game warden and lease manager.
 Concealing a game violation on the property, whether committed by you or someone else, will result in forfeiture of membership.
 Consuming alcohol before a hunt that day is grounds for immediate forfeiture of membership.